f-banah/f-banah/README.md

 <h2 align="center"> 👨‍💻 Who am i</h2>
 <p align="center">
   <samp>It's Fathiya Banah.
-A 3rd-year Data & Computer Science tudent at The National Institute of Statistics and Applied Economics (INSEA) , who is passionate about Data Science :bar_chart:, Python :snake:, and open source :octocat:.
+A 3rd-year Data & Computer Science Student at The National Institute of Statistics and Applied Economics (INSEA) , who is passionate about Data Science :bar_chart:, Python :snake:, and open source :octocat:.
 I love to learn and contribute in any and every possible way.
   </samp>
   <br> <br>